 Because if he had done that the QTM would have risen up to bite him in the ass.

 Bernanke understood that he had a demand problem.
 There was too much demand for dollars to service non-performing debt.
 But if he had let those trillions circulate it would have touched off an inflationary spiral as most of the money wouldn’t have gone to debt service but to bid up the price of base commodities.

 So he chose to slowly bleed out the excesses of the previous credit-induced boom through time and attrition, just like the Bank of Japan, and slowly build the unavoidable inflation through the expansion of the money supply while demand returned to normal.

-While the QTM ignores the demand side of the money equation, when the definition of the money supply and, more importantly inflation itself, doesn’t accurately describe reality the QTM becomes a hindrance to understanding what’s going on.
+While the QTM ignores the demand side of the money equation, and when the definition of the money supply and inflation itself doesn’t accurately describe reality, the QTM becomes a hindrance to understanding what’s going on.

 This is summed up in the question, “If Bernanke printed all these trillions, why is there no inflation?”
 To which Gary North, writing for Lew Rockwell all those years ago answered, “IOER.”

 To Bernanke he beat the QTM by paying IOER.
 Previous to Bernanke, excess reserves hovered around zero.
 The market always paid a better return than the Fed’s 0.25%.

 The Federal Reserve can re-ignite monetary inflation at any time by charging banks a fee to keep excess reserves with the FED.

 Anyone who predicts an inevitable price deflation does not understand that the present scenario is the product of legitimately terrified bankers and the Federal Reserve’s Board of Governors.
 At any time, the FED can get all of the banks’ money lent.
 But the FED knows that this will double the money supply within weeks.
 This will create mass price inflation.